guatzin818/www/Features.md

     * So it only need to construct histograms for one leaf (with smaller #data than its neighbor), then can get histograms of its neighbor by histogram subtraction with small cost( O(#bins) )
 * **Reduce Memory usage**
     * Can replace continuous values to discrete bins.
 If #bins is small, can use small data type, e.g. uint8_t, to store training data
-    * Not need to store additional information for pre-sorting feature values
+    * No need to store additional information for pre-sorting feature values
 * **Reduce communication cost for parallel learning**

 ## Sparse optimization